Neurophysics

+Molecular illustration of a glutamatergic synapse, showing presynaptic vesicles containing glutamate (pink) and key membrane proteins involved in neuronal signalling.
+The structures are based on experimentally determined data from the Protein Data Bank, including voltage-gated ion channels, receptors, and transporters.
+Potassium (magenta), sodium (lime green), and calcium (cyan) ions highlight the electrochemical gradients central to neurophysics.

 Neurophysics (or neurobiophysics) is the branch of biophysics dealing with the development and use of physical methods to gain information about the nervous system.
 Neurophysics is an interdisciplinary science using physics and combining it with other neurosciences to better understand neural processes.
+The term "neurophysics" is a portmanteau of "neuron" and "physics".
+Nanoneurobiophysics is the specialization of neurobiophysics in the nanoscale as well as a sub-field of nanoscience.
+Nanoneurobiophysics is focused around the study of demyelinization and neurodegenerative diseases with the final aim to apply the knowledge to the field of nanomedicine (i.e., diagnosing and treating diseases through nanotechnology).

 The methods used include the techniques of experimental biophysics and other physical measurements such as EEG mostly to study electrical, mechanical or fluidic properties, as well as theoretical and computational approaches.
-The term "neurophysics" is a portmanteau of "neuron" and "physics".

 Among other examples, the theorisation of ectopic action potentials in neurons using a Kramers-Moyal expansion and the description of physical phenomena measured during an EEG using a dipole approximation use neurophysics to better understand neural activity.